matheuspoleza/angular-register/README.md

 # angular-register

 > Write angular 1 modules using ES6

+_You can use this module with AMD, CommonJS or just like a method of window object!_

 ## Instalation